-The creation and distribution of user-specific reports by sequentially applying filter or slicer values is called report bursting.
-With the explosive growth in data-driven decision making, businesses across the world are adopting report bursting to deliver information to customers, vendors and employees.
-Across industries, the availability of accurate and timely information and insights is now a leading determinant of business success.
+With the explosive growth in data-driven decision making, businesses worldwide are rapidly adopting report bursting to deliver information to customers, vendors and employees.
+Across industries, the availability of accurate and timely information and insights now drives business success.

-2. After signing in, BI Helper takes you to the Job Summary tab where you see the Retail Sales Report.
+2. Once you sign in, BI Helper takes you to the Job Summary tab where you see the Retail Sales Report.
 This report is the BI Helper demo job.
-Click on the Edit button (blue pen icon).
+Click on the Edit Job icon (blue pen).

 3. This takes you to the Schedule Report tab.
 Verify that the job name is Retail Sales Report.
 Save and go to the Generate PDF tab.